 Monday, October 20.
 Left Northampton in the Evening; and rode very pleasantly 18 Miles to Westfield; conversed with a poor Woman on a sick Bed, who gave an Account of some Discoveries she had of our Lord's redeeming Love.
 Met with a little Book, written by Dr. Cotton Mather, entitled, The Ornaments of the Daughters of Zion, which I would recommend to all, especially the Boston-Ladies.
-Preached Morning to a considerable Congregation, and with the considerable Power at the latter End.
-Hasted to Springfield about ten Miles from Westfield.
+Preached [[there in]] the Morning to a considerable [[pretty large]] Congregation, and with considerable Power at the latter End.
+Hasted to Springfield about ten Miles from Westfield [[thence]].
 Crossed a Ferry; preached to a large Auditory, and then returned and preached to those who could not get over the Ferry, by Reason of the Wind.
-The Meeting-House was full-God's Power was with me both Times, but especially at the last.
+The Meeting-House was full-God's Power was with me [[God gave us a blessing]] both Times, but especially at the last.
 My Soul was much carried out in Prayer, and the Lord so strengthened me in the inner Man, that I could have preached another Sermon after I had done.
-A little after I left Springfield, my Horse, coming over a broken Bridge, threw me over his Head, directly rectly upon my Nose.
-The Fall stunn'd me for a while-My Mouth was full of Dust, and I bled a little, but falling upon soft Sand, got not much Damage.
+A little after I left Springfield, my Horse, coming over a broken Bridge, threw me over his Head, directly upon my Nose.
+The Fall [[I was]] stunn'd me for a while-My Mouth was full of Dust, and I bled a little, but falling upon soft Sand, got not much Damage.
 After I had recovered my self, and mounted my Horse, God so filled me with a Sense of his sovereign, distinguishing Love, and my own Unworthiness, that my Eyes gushed out with Tears; but they were all Tears of Love.
 Oh! how did I want to sink before the High and lofty One who inhabiteth Eternity!
 I felt myself less than Nothing; and yet knew that Jesus was my All in All.
 The divine Presence was strong upon me all the Evening.
-We stopped at a Friend's House, about 4 Miles from Springfield; took proper Refreshment, and then went to Rest, desiring not to be unthankful for the peculiar Favours conferred upon me the Night past.
+We stopped [[put up]] at a Friend's House, about 4 [[four]] Miles from Springfield; took proper Refreshment, and then went to Rest, desiring not to be unthankful for the peculiar Favours conferred upon me [[us]] the Night [[Day and Evening]] past.
 Lord, they are noted in thy Book.
-Oh let them be also written on the Tables of mine Heart!
-607 Suffield and Windsor.
+Oh let them be also written on the Tables of mine [[all our]] Heart!